mjendrusch/acr-dms/README.md

 This will create and activate a new conda-environment `acrdms` containing all dependencies needed to reproduce our analyses.

-Finally, download `acr-dms-data.tar.gz` from [our dataset deposited at Zenodo](https://dx.doi.org/10.5281/zenodo.5221560) and unpack it in this directory.
+Finally, download `acrdms_data_v2.tar.gz` from [our dataset deposited at Zenodo](https://zenodo.org/records/13374667) and unpack it in this directory.

 ```bash
 tar -xzf acr-dms-data.tar.gz